Fast community detection by SCORE: Main results

 \subsection{Stability of SCORE}

 The performance of SCORE hinges on the matrix $\hat{R}$ defined in (\ref{DefinehatR}):

 Seemingly, SCORE could be unstable if the denominator $\heta_1(i)$ is small (or even worse, equals to $0$) for some $i$.
-Fortunately, this is not the case, and under mild conditions, for most $i$ (or for all $i$ with slightly stronger conditions), $\heta_1(i) \asymp \eta_1(i) \asymp \theta(i)$.
+Fortunately, this is not the case, and under mild conditions, for most $i$ (or for all $i$ with slightly stronger conditions), $\heta _1(i) \asymp\eta_1(i) \asymp\theta(i)$.
 Below, we further characterize the vector $(\heta_k - \eta_k)$, with emphasis on the case of $k = 1$.

-We start with a lemma on $\heta_1$, which says a coordinate of $\heta_1$ can never be exactly $0$, as long as the network is connected. \begin{lemma} Let $X$ be the adjacency matrix of a network ${\cal N} = (V, E)$, let $\hlam_1$ be the eigenvalue with the largest magnitude, and let $\heta_1$ be the associated eigenvector where at least one coordinate is positive.
-If ${\cal N}$ is connected, then both $\hlam_1$ and all coordinates of $\heta_1$ are strictly positive. \end{lemma} Lemma \ref{lemma:heta1} is the direct result of Perron's theorem \cite[Section 8.2]{Horn} on non-negative matrices, so we omit the proof.
+We start with the following lemma, which is the direct result of Perron's theorem~\cite{Horn}, Section~8.2, on nonnegative matrices, and which says that a coordinate of $\heta_1$ can never be exactly $0$, as long as the network is connected.

+\begin{lemma} Let $A$ be the adjacency matrix of a network ${\mathcal N} = (V, E)$, let $\hlam_1$ be the eigenvalue with the largest magnitude, and let $\heta_1$ be the associated eigenvector where at least one coordinate is positive.
+If ${\mathcal N}$ is connected, then both $\hlam_1$ and all coordinates of $\heta_1$ are strictly positive. \end{lemma}

-Next, for any $n \times 1$ vector $\xi$ with strictly positive coordinates, define the {\it coordinate oscillation} by
+Next, for any $n \times1$ vector $\xi$ with strictly positive coordinates, define the \textit{coordinate oscillation} by